darmag12/Omnifood/README.md

 # Developer

-[x] This app was developed by: DarTecc ~ Daryl Magera.
+[x] This app was developed by: DarTec ~ Daryl Magera.

-# Technologies used to birth this app
+# Main technologies used to birth this app

 [x] HTML5

 [x] CSS3

 [x] JQUERY

+# Other technologies and plugins used

+[x] waypoint

+[x] animate.css

+[x] optimizillia (used for reducing the size of the background images to improve speed)